beinnlora/ClayControl/README.md

 Random sequences of clays can be created based on a user's required number of traps, number of clays, and average delay inbetween clays.

-Since the interface is web based, and requires no external internet connection, any device that has wifi and a browser that supports websockets (Android/iOS) can be used as a controller.
+Since the interface is web based, it doe not require an App download or external internet connection.
+Any 'smart' device that has wifi and a browser that supports websockets (Android/iOS) can be used as a controller.
 Multiple devices can connect to the controller to observe progress through a flush sequence.

 ## Features:
-  *Control any number of traps (up to the limit of how many relays you want to connect to the Pi).
-We have tried 10 traps with success
+  * Control any number of traps (up to the limit of how many relays you want to connect to the Pi).
+We have tried 10 traps with success.
-  *Use any 'smart' phone or tablet - any device with wifi and a browser can act as your clay controller.
+  * Turn any 'smart' phone or tablet into a trap remote control- any device with wifi and a browser can act as your clay controller.
-  *Record and playback flush sequences at the touch of a button *Save your favourite flush sequences to USB drive, and load them up any time at the click of a button.
+  * Record and playback flush sequences at the touch of a button.
+  * Save your favourite flush sequences to USB drive, and load them up any time at the click of a button.
-  *Generate random flush sequences: you decide which traps, how many clays, and the average target presentation rate.
+  * Generate random flush sequences: you decide which traps, how many clays, and the average target presentation rate.
-  *Live view of clays remaining, time remaining in sequence, which trap is next, how many clays left from each trap etc.
+  * Live view of clays remaining, time remaining in sequence, which trap is next, how many clays left from each trap etc.

 # Installation/Construction
-See the individual INSTALL-SOFTWARE and INSTALL-HARDWARE for construction and configuration notes
+See the individual INSTALL-HARDWARE and  INSTALL-SOFTWARE and  for construction and configuration notes.

 # Technical Overview
 A Raspberry Pi serves as a wifi hotspot and captive portal, presenting connected users with a web interface for controlling the trap sequence.